AdventCoding/Servelet/README.md

 # servelet

 Servelet is a simple Node.js module to serve dynamic page modules and static pages.
-A dynamic page module has an exported function that receives a data object that is used to build the dynamic page using JavaScript template literals.
+A dynamic page module exports a function that receives a data object that is used to build the dynamic page using JavaScript template literals.

 ## Install